-Table 22: Floorplanner View Context Menu Actions
+Table 23: Floorplanner View Context Menu Actions

-lcon Action Description ÷ Add to Selection The Instance or Net under the mouse is added to the ACE selection set (and is painted in the Selection color).
-Remove from Selection The Instance or Net under the mouse is removed from the ACE selection set if currently Selected (and thus is no longer painted the Selection color).
-1 Highlight Sets the highlight color for the Instance or Net under the mouse to the currently-chosen Floorplanner view highlight color.
-Choose highlight color Determines which color is applied to Instances/Nets the next time the Highlight action is selected for this view. × Un-Highlight Turns off the highlight color for the Instance or Net under the mouse.
-Q Zoom To Pans and zooms the Floorplanner view to the closest zoom that still displays (centered) the entire Instance or Net under the mouse.
-Attempts to open a text editor to the file and line number relevant to the Instance or Net under the mouse.
-Show in Netlist Note This feature is Early Access functionality and might not always open the text editor to the expected location.
-Fix Placement of Instance Causes the placement state of the Instance under the mouse cursor to change from unfixed (or soft) to Fixed.
+lcon Action Description ٠ Add to selection.
+The instance or net under the cursor is added to the ACE selection set (and is painted in the selection color).
+Remove from selection.
+The instance or net under the cursor is removed from the ACE selection set if currently selected (and thus is no longer painted the selection color).
+1 Highlight.
+Sets the highlight color for the instance or net under the cursor to the currently-chosen Floorplanner view highlight color.
+Choose highlight color.
+Determines which color is applied to instances or nets the next time the Highlight action is selected for this view. × Remove highlight.
+Turns off the highlight color for the instance or net under the cursor.

-lcon Action Description Unfix Placement of Instance Causes the placement state of the Instance under the mouse cursor to change from Fixed to unfixed (or soft).
-Unplace Instance Causes the placed instance under the mouse cursor to be unplaced, vacating the site.
-Unplace All Selected Instances Causes all Instances currently in the ACE Selection Set (as listed in the Selection View (see page 136)) to be unplaced at once (this is much more efficient than unplacing multiple instances individually).
+lcon Action Description Q Zoom to.
+Pans and zooms the Floorplanner view to the closest magnification that displays the entire centered instance or net under the cursor.
+Show in netlist.
+(1) Attempts to open a text editor to the file and line number relevant to the instance or net under the cursor.
+Fix instance placement.
+Causes the placement state of the instance under the cursor to change from unfixed (or soft) to fixed.
+Unfix instance placement.
+Causes the placement state of the instance under the cursor to change from fixed to unfixed (or soft).
+Unplace instance.
+Causes the placed instance under the cursor to be un Causes the placed instance under the cursor to be unplaced, vacating the site.
+Unplace all selected instances.
+Causes all Instances currently in the ACE selection set (as listed in the Selection View (see page 136)) to be unplaced at once (this is much more efficient than unplacing multiple instances individually).